adeshpande3/Machine-Learning-Notes/README.md

 * **Machine Learning: A Probabilistic Perspective Notes** - ML textbook with an emphasis on describing concepts with relation to probability.

 * **Elements of Statistical Learning Notes** - Another hard ML textbook with an emphasis on a lot of the math behind traditional ML models.

+* **The AI Conference 2017 Notes** - These were the notes I took at The AI Conference sponsored by O'Reilly Media.
+Here is a link to [event page](https://conferences.oreilly.com/artificial-intelligence/ai-ca).